biden ai 2 biden ai 2

 Mark Zuckerberg’s Vision: “Our goal is to make AR glasses that are lightweight, stylish, and allow people to stay connected to the world and each other, without the distraction of screens.”

 Or consider the humble toolkit reimagined by HOTO.
 Traditional tools have been static, unchanged for decades.
 But add a touch of great design and software, and in the future, a dash of AI into the bios, and suddenly, these tools could learn, adapt, and even assist.
 Imagine a screwdriver that could tell you if you’re applying too much torque or a wrench that could suggest the right size for the job.
-It’s a small change, but it’s a glimpse of a bigger shift — where software meets the physical world in ways we never thought possible.
+It’s a small change but a glimpse of a bigger shift — where software meets the physical world in ways we never thought possible.
 I love my HOTO tools, and I’d love them even more with AI in them.

 The Rise of Thinking Machines, Turning Code Into Cognition